 Head out from Panajachel on a 10 hour shuttle through the mountains to San Agustín Lanquín.
 If you get car sick, you will want to bring medicine with you for this ride!

 Located in the lush mountains of northeastern Guatemala, San Agustín Lanquín is a small town that is quickly becoming one of the country’s popular destinations for adventure and ecotourism.
-With its stunning scenery and friendly locals, San Agustín Lanquín and its surrounding areas are the perfect place to escape the hustle and bustle of city life.

-You can explore hiking trails that offer spectacular views or enjoy some restful relaxation poolside.
+This unique destination features turquoise pools connected by a series of cascading waterfalls.
+You can explore hiking trails that offer spectacular views from above or relax along/in the pools.
 Here are some of the top activities you can enjoy while visiting this natural wonder:

-Make your way to the viewpoint, an idyllic spot that’s accessible after just a short hike.
-Once you enter the park, look out for the path leading off on your left.
-Prepare yourself for 30-45 minutes of moderate but uphill action.
-But don’t let the wet rocks catch you by surprise – no matter how resilient those shoes may seem!
+Once you enter the park, look out for the path leading off to your left.
+Then, prepare yourself for 30-45 minutes of moderate uphill hiking.
+Make sure you don’t slip on the wet rocks on the way up, no matter how much good traction you believe your shoes have!

 Say goodbye to your hotel near Semuc Champey and head out on a shuttle to Flores.
 This charming town is the perfect place to base yourself if you’re exploring the nearby ruins of Tikal National Park.